ykulah/ha-dewarmte-integration/README.md

 This s a custom integration for [Home Assistant](https://www.home-assistant.io) that connects to the **DeWarmte** API to fetch and display sensor data from your heat pump device.

+*Tested with single heat pump device in hybrid setup.*

 ---

 ## 🔧 Features